 - Finally, not all presentations are equally useful: different students learn different materials in different ways, and recognizing which presentation methods are most useful is a critical study skill, allowing students to identify and focus on materials presented so they learn best.
 Exposing students to the wealth of information and the wealth of presentation methods now available helps them develop skills in selecting and pursuing those information sources that best fit their needs.

 For those of you who really want a textbook in hand, there are several book resourses for optional supplemental reading are listed on the Text page, but they all suffer the limitations I mention above.
 Optional websites for more detailed exploration of individual topics are also given in each unit.

 Labs and Lab Equipment:

+Labs are optional.
+Students completing eighteen labs will receive lab credit.
 Students must have parental permission to perform labs in order to receive credit.
 The lab permission form and a list of required equipment and materials is available from the Lab Requirements page.

 Enrollment: To enroll in this course, or for further information on Scholars Online, please visit the Scholars Online Website.

-© 2017, 2018 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
+© 2005 - 2018 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.